maxhbr/LDBcollector/md/bzip2-1.0.6.md

                                 "description": "Redistribute the code as it was obtained" }
                         ],
-                        "_str": "Description: If used in a product, it would be nice to include an acknowledgement in the product documentation, but it is not required.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n\nConditions:\nAND\n  OBLIGATION: Correctly indicate the origin of the software in question\n\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n\n\n", "conditions": {
+                        "_str": "Description: If used in a product, it would be nice to include an acknowledgement in the product documentation, but it is not required.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n\nConditions:\nAND\n  OBLIGATION: Correctly indicate the origin of the software in question\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n\n", "conditions": {
                             "AND": [
                                 {